lee-zhg/waston-chatbot-action-skill/README.md

     !["watson-discovery"](docs/images/assistant-07.png)

-1. In `Step 2` of `photos price inquiry` action, you can find detail information of this subject switching configuration. `Upon return` property is set to `End current action`.
+1. In `Step 2` of `photos price inquiry` action, you can find detail information of this subject switching configuration.

+    - `And then` is set to `Go to another action`.
+    - `Goes to action` is set to `photo status`.
+    - `Upon return` property is set to `End current action`.

     !["watson-discovery"](docs/images/assistant-08.png)